 Harvesting and Preserving Your Vegetables

-Finally, it’s time to harvest and preserve your vegetables.
+To wrap up, it’s time to harvest and preserve your vegetables.
 Depending on the type of vegetable, you may be able to pick them when they are mature but still tender.
 Other vegetables like tomatoes may need to ripen fully before being picked.
 After harvesting, you can store your vegetables in the fridge or freezer, dry them, or can them for long-term storage.

-In conclusion, vegetable gardening can be an exciting and fulfilling hobby.
+Ultimately, vegetable gardening can be an exciting and fulfilling hobby.
 By following these steps, you can ensure a successful crop from seed to harvest.